 New Jersey Residential Real Estate Market Forecast

-The summer and early fall of 2024 saw solid activity in both listings and sales.
+The summer and fall of 2024 saw solid activity in both listings and sales.

 Although inventory levels have increased, new listings continue to sell quickly, leading to strong sales and favorable prices for sellers.
 However, the biggest challenge in 2024/25 remains finding a more suitable home and securing an affordable mortgage.

 For buyers, recent declines in interest rates (and speculation that they could drop further) have brought renewed optimism compared to a few months ago.
-This has also impacted trade-up buyers in a similar way.
+This has also similarly impacted trade-up buyers.

-However, interest rates have still priced many first-time buyers out of the market and made most trade-up buyers hesitant to move.
+However, interest rates have still left many first-time buyers out of the market, making most trade-up buyers hesitant to move.
 The recent fluctuations in rates provide limited hope in this area.
 Nevertheless, now is still a good time to buy a home, as stabilized market conditions and reduced competition create favorable terms.
-Additionally, refinancing remains an option if rates continue to fall in the future.
+Additionally, refinancing remains an option if rates continue to fall.

 Somerset County New Under Active Months’